Monument to Fyodor Tolbukhin: History and description

 In 1949, the sculptor Lev Kerbel produced the bust of Marshal F. I. Tolbukhin, and a year later began work on the draft of the monument.
 By 1960 the monument was ready.

-14 May 1960 the monument was inaugurated in the square in Samotychnaya Street.
+On 14 May 1960, the monument was inaugurated in the square in Samotychnaya Street.
 Representatives of workers, party, public organizations of the city, military units of the Moscow garrison were present.

 A three-meter bronze sculpture is mounted on a pedestal of black labradorite.
 Marshal F. I. Tolbukhin was photographed in full order, in a greatcoat.
 His gaze is fixed to the distance, his left leg is slightly pushed forward.
 Hands are half-empty, in the left hand – removed gloves.
 The sculptor conveyed the confidence and determination of the commander, a combination of personal courage and the art of commanding the troops.
 The sculpture is best perceived in the front and three-quarters on the left.

 The monument's pedestal, designed by architect G. A. Zakharov, is a cube of polished dark gray granite.
 This cube in the lower part turns into a coarse chipped block, mounted on a square socle with a ramp.
 The words "Marshal of the Soviet Union.
 Fedor Ivanovich Tolbukhin.
 1894–1949".